- Important: Read This Section Before Running BatchMan

 - Make Slide: Shoots a slide of each file.

-The Text Styles option is also available for a single drawing as the keyboard command REAT, for Reload All Text Styles.
-When you use this command, the Text Styles in the current drawing will be updated to match the active Preference Set.
+The Text Styles option is also available for a single drawing as our Reload All Text Styles (REAT) tool.
+When you use this tool, the Text Styles in the current drawing will be updated to match the active Preference Set.

 10. Save as: